This post has been updated on October 31, 2023

 Priorities.
-No matter what you’re doing, there’s always something more important to be done.
-Unless, of course, you know the order of importance from the outset.
+No matter what you’re doing, there’s always something else important to be done.
+Unless, of course, you know the order of importance.

-Now, we can’t really help you with your dishes vs Netflix quandary, but we do have a particularly strong expertise in digital marketing.
+Now, we can’t really help you to decide whether to do the dishes or the laundry, but we do have a particularly strong expertise in digital marketing.
 It’s what we do.
-And we have a particular order in which we look at things and how those things are weighted.
-We’re going to go through our ranking, from most to least important, for ten different aspects of digital marketing and their order of importance.
+And we have a particular order of importance for digital marketing tasks.
+We’re going to go through our ranking, from most to least important, for ten different aspects of digital marketing.

 1 – Reputation Management

 Where digital marketing is concerned, however, your most important item is your reputation and how you manage it.
-This remains true for any and every business which opts to pursue digital marketing (so, pretty much everybody).
+This remains true for any and every business that opts to pursue digital marketing (so, pretty much all of them).

 And before you ask why, take a moment to consider: